sezna/nps/README.md

 - [Hypercubed/EventsSpeedTests](https://github.com/Hypercubed/EventsSpeedTests) uses `p-s` to automate benchmark running and reporting in node and the browser.  `package-scripts.js` enables us to keep our scripts DRY.
 Combined with [grunion](https://github.com/Hypercubed/grunion) allows benchmarks to be run, serially or concurrently, on glob patterns.

+- [SmithersAssistant/Smithers](https://github.com/SmithersAssistant/smithers) is an [electron](https://electron.atom.io) based personal assistant.
+Smithers works on multiple platforms.
+Smithers uses `p-s` to dynamically find the current platform and execute the dev environment.
+Now we don't have to manually update the `package.json` scripts when you are on a different platform!

 ## Contributors

 Thanks goes to these people ([emoji key][emojis]):